Systemic lupus erythematosus

 5. Light testing.

-1. Clinic
+1. Clinical

-• s.o.
+• s.

-2. ARA criteria (not absolute scale).
+2. ARA criteria (not an absolute standard).

 • Classification criteria of the American Colleague of Rheumatology:

-1. butterfly erythema
+1. Butterfly erythema

 2. Cutaneous LE (SCLE, DLE, scarring alopecia)